paniash/dwm/README.md

 * Moveresize - grants user to move and change the dimensions of floating windows without touching the mouse!
 - Alwayscenter - All floating windows are centered without window rules.
 - Savefloats - saves floating windows in position and size before forcing it into tiling mode.
+- Focusmaster - shift focus to master from any window in the stack using a key-bind.

 ## To-do
 * ~~To add gaps (for aesthetics).~~